Saroya Natural - Personalized skincare inspired by Ayurveda, proven by science.

 Modern treatment of acne falls under four categories:

-1. Topical - creams, gels, lotions, and washes that are used on the skin and contain drugs and active ingredients that treat acne
+1. Topical - creams, gels, lotions, and washes that are used on the skin and contain drugs and active ingredients that treat acne.
+Active ingredients include benzoyl peroxide, adapalene, retinoids, dapsone, tretinoin, salicylic acid, sulfur, niacinamide, and gluconolactone.

 3. Complementary and alternative medicine - topical products or oral supplements that are herbal